rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 That starts a "proposed final comment period" (pFCP), which requires all members of the team to sign off the FCP.
-After they all do so, there's a week long "final comment period" where everybody can comment, and if no new concerns are raised, the PR/issue gets FCP approval.
+After they all do so, there's a 10 day long "final comment period" where everybody can comment, and if no new concerns are raised, the PR/issue gets FCP approval.

 ## The logistics of writing features